DevarshiBohra/Mudra-Ring/README.md

-# Mudra Application
+# Mudra

-Mudra is a **gesture-controlled wearable mouse** that makes interacting with your computer more natural and intuitive.
+Mudra Ring is a **gesture-controlled wearable mouse** that makes interacting with your computer more natural and intuitive.
 This desktop application allows you to **map gestures to specific apps** (e.g., VLC, PowerPoint, Zoom) and manage your Mudra device easily.

 ---